• Got a Web3 job offer but the JD looks messy… is this a red flag or am I overthinking it?

 I just got a Web3 job offer that I was genuinely excited about… until I re-read the job description properly.

-Some parts feel messy or incomplete — no clear responsibilities, vague phrases like “own whatever comes your way,” and a long list of expectations that don’t match the title.
-There’s also no mention of who I’d report to or how the team is structured.
+Parts of the JD feel messy or incomplete — unclear responsibilities, vague lines like “own whatever comes your way,” and a long list of expectations that don’t match the title.
+There’s also no mention of who I’d report to, what the team structure looks like, or how work is prioritized.

 Replies